[Downloadable versions of this transcript, the presentation deck, and other materials are available in the Resource Center].

-An example: Inside a query for site:seoreseller.com “white label social media”.
-If you take a look, it drops you to the seoreseller domain with a URL for white label social media.
-But more than that, the syntactic match exists inside the content of the page.
+An example: Inside a query for site:seoreseller.com “white label social media.”
+If you take a look, it drops you to the SEO reseller domain with a URL for white-label social media.
+But more than that, the syntactic match exists inside the page’s content.
 And then we also have other pages that contain that.

-[slide: Short-tail vs Long-tail]
+[slide: Short-tail vs. Long-tail]

 Let’s talk about the use of long-tail versus short-tail keywords.
 When do you use short-tail or long-tail in your keywords?
 And the answer is, it sort of depends.
 It depends on what your website is supposed to do.

 Your definition of conversion might be the acquisition of your customers’ emails so you can put them into some form of marketing automation.
-But the purpose of the website has to determine whether you’re doing long-tail vs. short-tail keywords.
+But the website’s purpose has to determine whether you’re doing long-tail vs. short-tail keywords.

 It also depends on the competition that you’re trying to win.
 Informational or commercial terms are great at driving huge bulks of traffic.
 However, longer tail variations are more successful at driving conversion.

 [slide: The Wedding Analogy]

-You need to figure out what is your client trying to achieve and what is negotiable with what they want to achieve.
+You need to figure out what your client is trying to achieve and what is negotiable with what they want to achieve.

-When you run an SEO campaign it’s like running a wedding.
-And a wedding can either be cheap, beautiful, or fast.
-A wedding can be cheap, beautiful, or fast in the same way that an SEO campaign can be cheap, effective, and fast.
+When you run an SEO campaign, it’s like running a wedding.
+A wedding can either be cheap, beautiful, or fast.
+Much like the same way an SEO campaign can be cheap, effective, and fast.
 You can get two out of three.
 You can’t get all three.

 [slide: Keyword Density and Grouping]